 But the notion of noncitizens voting for their local representatives is hardly new in New York City.
 Between 1968 and 2003, noncitizens were allowed to vote in New York City school board elections – a fact proponents of the current legislation pointed to as precedent for its passage.

 What’s standing in the way of this popular bill?

+Still, the bill is now expected to move forward despite the legal concerns the de Blasio administration and others have raised.
 Proponents of the bill maintain that the City Council shouldn’t refrain from passing the bill just because there is a possibility of legal challenges on the horizon.
 And Rodriguez, the sponsor of the bill, argued that the language in the state constitution characterizes a floor, and not a ceiling, to voter rights.
 In other words, just because the state constitution details citizens’ right to vote does not mean that it prohibits noncitizens from voting.

-Wood, the city’s chief democracy officer, cast doubt on the BOE’s ability to implement the bill.
+Wood, the city’s chief democracy officer, cast doubt at that hearing on the BOE’s ability to implement the bill.
 “Allocating responsibility for noncitizen voting to an institution that is unreliable and unaccountable raises serious concerns, espscially as it relates to privacy, discrimination and legal consequences,” she said, noting that noncitizens could also face legal consequences at the federal level if they accidentally registered to vote in other elections.